Keegan Baker: Bex Fowler

 The show first announced Keegan's bullying of Bex Fowler in February 2017, where it was said he would take "nasty revenge" on her on behalf of Shakil, who falsely believed Bex shared a nude photo of him.
-Bex would quickly move on from Shakil after breaking up with him, adding feul to Keegan's thirst for revenge.
+Bex would quickly move on from Shakil after breaking up with him, adding fuel to Keegan's thirst for revenge.
 Details provided were meager, but it would transpire that Bex's world would "be turned upside down" as a result.
 The revenge entailed Keegan imposing Bex's face over a pornographic video and resulted in Bex being cruelly bullied by Madison Drake (Seraphina Beh) and Alexandra D'Costa (Sydney Craven).
 Morris commented that when he was in school, situations like Bex and Shakil's where nude photos were shared weren't particularly uncommon, finding it important to tackle the issue as: "in schools now, the situation with the nude photos does happen, and a lot of people get scarred from it".
 Morris opined that the bullying storyline was important to show on TV as it is a common experience and he disclosed that himself and Armfield were close in real life.
 When asked if Keegan deserved a comeuppance, Morris responded: "I feel like he needs to, but I think it would take a big character to test him.
 You need someone who's a big character to put him in his place".
 It was deemed afterwards that Keegan had "made Bex Fowler's life a misery" after he the incident.